 Designed to help educators identify causes of reading disability in middle level learners.
 Methods of diagnosis, procedures, and materials for remedial work will be discussed.
 Strategies to improve students' content acquisition will be included through both group and individual remediation.
-This course is intended for undergraduate students seeking certification for Middle Level Education with a specialization in English/Language Arts.
+Intended for undergraduate students seeking certification for Middle Level Education with a specialization in English/Language Arts.